Consumer Cellular vs. Verizon

 Consumer Cellular Plans

-Plan Monthly cost* per line Minutes Text
+Plan type Cost for one line* Minutes Text

 Here are some things we appreciate about Consumer Cellular.